microbiaki/Lesson1_Unix/README.md

 > **Exercise Break:** Find a partner and try working through  these exercises.
 >- What is the difference in function between `sort` and `sort -n`.
 Try sorting one of the `.out` files to figure it out.
 >- Write a command that will identify the index value ( number in the first column) that has the largest value in the third column of `hiztory.out` .
 Return *only* the number in the first column and save the input to a file called big index.
 Hint: look at the man pages to find useful flags.
-> - All these files were created with the `$RANDOM` value in bash.
-Write a command that will combine (one on top of the other) all the `.out` files.
-I want to know what the 10 most abundant numbers in the second column are and how many times they occur.
-Write a command that will do that and save the output to `10bignums.out`.

 ### Automation with for loops
 **Loops** are a programming construct which allows us to perform a series of commands in the same way for each item in a list.
 Loops facilitate automation and save you time-- moreover loops reduce the amount of typing required (and mistakes made).
 So, if you ever find yourself thinking: gosh-- I want  to do this one thing to all 10502395 of my files.
 You should think: `for loop`.